Coffee Glossary

 Refers to the geographic location where coffee beans originated from.
 Sometimes used interchangeably with “coffee-growing region.”
 Coffee can be single-origin with multiple more specific distinctions within that category i.e. microlot, estate coffee; it can also be a blend of beans from multiple origins.

-Alternative or experimental methods used to manipulate the flavor of coffee beans, such as yeast or lactic fermentations.
+• Alternative or experimental methods used to manipulate the flavor of coffee beans, such as yeast, lactic fermentations, anaerobic, or co-ferments.

 • Packaging